 The founders of First Eat have concrete plans for investing judiciously in technology.
-They want to create a tech platform that enables the user to precisely know what kind of food their body-needs supported by experiential marketing and operational fulfillment.
+They want to create a tech platform that enables the user to precisely know what kind of food their body-needs supported by experiential marketing and operational fulfilment.
 Currently, a user can get his/her instant health report and an exclusive interaction with the nutritionist from First Eat just by filling out a simple health report form available on First Eat’s website and get instant recommendations created scientifically by a team of nutritionists, doctors and life coaches at First Eat.

 The tough parts of running a nutrition start-up are the macroeconomic factors like demonetization, food inflation etc. Also, in India, food and culture go hand in hand so the business providers need to keep track of the pulse of the market and be in touch with trends.
-For example, an inclination towards a superfood like quinoa has really picked up off late.
+For example, an inclination towards a superfood like quinoa has really picked up of late.
 One cannot predict or change his business DNA; he can only adapt to the changes in the preferences of the society.
 Moreover, it is mandatory to get a regular personal consumer feedback because we have widely observed that as the company grows, close communication tends to decrease.

 The nutritionists at First Eat understand that each and every body is different.
 So they prepare customised plans for every consumer.
 Extra diligence is paid to the medical history of each customer aided by exclusive engagement sessions and the response till now has been nothing short of amazing.